AdaCore/gnatstudio/docs/users_guide/extending.rst

-files with the extension :file:`.py` found in the directory :file:`$HOME/.gps/plug-ins`, the directory :file:`$prefix/share/gps/plugins` or in the directories pointed to by :file:`GPS_CUSTOM_PATH` on startup.
+files with the extension :file:`.py` found in the directory :file:`$HOME/.gps/plug-ins`, the directory :file:`$prefix/share/gps/plugins` or in the directories pointed to by :file:`GNATSTUDIO_CUSTOM_PATH` on startup.
 These files are loaded only after all standard GPS modules have been loaded, as well as the custom files, and before the script file or batch commands specified on the command lines with the :command:`--eval` or :command:`--load` switches.